 You can also have houseplant fun with fruits, nuts, herbs and spices.
 From the common carrot to the exotic cherimoya, dozens of foods have pits, seeds, and roots waiting to be rescued from the compost bin and brought back to life on your windowsill.
 Planted and nurtured, the shiny pomegranate seeds left over from breakfast, and the neglected piece of gingerroot in your refrigerator will grow into a healthy, vigorous houseplants — kitchen experiments in the wonder of botany.

-Garden Wisdom and Know-How is a large-scale practical guide to planting and maintaining a garden, indoors or out.
-The chapters are organized by topic — garden techniques and tricks, the flower garden, the edible garden, container gardening, garden design and landscaping, attracting wildlife, and so on — and packed with information.
-Readers will discover tips and techniques for maintaining a garden year-round; harvesting herbs; designing by bloom season; turning garden refuse into garden rewards; building teepees, trellises and other plant supports; and much more.
+The latest addition to the bestselling Wisdom and Know-How series is a massive collection of complete home reference for everything you need to know about gardening from soil and fertilizers to growing flowers and vegetables.
+The volume includes garden techniques and tricks, the flower garden, the edible garden, container gardening, garden design and landscaping, attracting wildlife and packed with information.
+Readers will discover tips and techniques for maintaining a garden year-round; harvesting herbs; designing by bloom season; turning garden refuse into garden rewards; building teepees, trellises, and other plant supports; and much more.

 Grow your own apples, figs, plums, cherries, pears, apricots, and peaches in even the smallest backyard!
 Expert pruner Ann Ralph reveals a simple yet revolutionary secret that keeps an ordinary fruit tree much smaller than normal.
 These great little trees take up less space, require less care, offer an easy harvest, and make a fruitful addition to any home landscape.

-Enjoy delicious, nutritious berries from your own backyard!
-Why buy expensive berries from the supermarket when you can grow a bumper crop right outside your door?
 Homegrown Berries covers the entire process, from planting to picking that first nutritious, luscious fruit.
 You’ll learn the best varieties for your region, how to fit them into your landscape, and how to maintain them for peak harvest year after year.
 With tips on growing strawberries, raspberries, blackberries, gooseberries, currants and elderberries, this book will lead you down the path to a bountiful, berry-filled garden.